nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-3b. 'buddies' tag already exists
+3b.
+Tag already exists/ is invalid

 > 3b1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

 ## Appendix C : Non Functional Requirements